Charwelton BT Tower

 Charwelton BT Tower is a telecommunication tower built of reinforced concrete at Charwelton near Byfield, Northamptonshire, England.
 It is 118 m tall and one of the few British towers built of reinforced concrete.
 It is a landmark for miles around.

+In 1984, a SEPECAT Jaguar struck the Charwelton BT Tower, ripping off part of its wing and requiring an emergency landing.